Whiteknight/Rosella/libraries/core.md

 ObjectFactory is the parent type of all other factory objects in Rosella.
 The basic ObjectFactory has limited utility, but it provides a common interface for other, more advanced, factory types.

+### Rosella.StringFormatter

+The StringFormatter class is used to stringify objects according to a given pattern.
+The default StringFormatter uses Parrot's `sprintf` internally.

+Other Rosella libraries and types may define other StringFormatter subclasses to use.
+Where a Rosella type uses a custom formatter, it will define `.get_string_converter()` and a `.format_string(fmt)` methods to use with it.
+Only data objects might define these methods and customer formatters.

 ### Rosella.Version